ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 it divided into two branches, sending one along
 each leg to the heel, where they both turned
 upward to the toes.
 One of these roots formed
-a slight crook at th
+a slight crook at the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_ladies-repository-a-monthly-periodical-devoted-to_1866-10_26_37%2Fsim_ladies-repository-a-monthly-periodical-devoted-to_1866-10_26_37_jp2.zip%2Fsim_ladies-repository-a-monthly-periodical-devoted-to_1866-10_26_37_jp2%2Fsim_ladies-repository-a-monthly-periodical-devoted-to_1866-10_26_37_0019.jp2/pct:17.405523,15.468147,69.622093,73.576255/,600/0/default.jpg"/>
 </td>